-Graduates go on to Christian ministries including service as senior pastors, youth ministers, Christian educators, parachurch workers, seminary students and graduate students in the field of Religion.
+Graduates go on to Christian ministries including service as ministers within church settings as well as Christian educators, parachurch workers, community developers, seminary students and graduate students in the field of Religion and other related fields.
 A graduate program offering Master-level degrees is also available.
 See page 113.